Winter Weather Hazards

 Ice dams can be a little-known, but a significant problem during the snowy season.
 They form when heated air melts roof snow downward into water dammed behind still-frozen ice.
-When the trapped water cannot safely flow or run into the gutter system, it can backflow under the roof ’s shingles and into the structure’s interior areas, as well as causing gutters and shingles to move or fall.
+When water cannot safely flow or run into the gutter system, it will cause backflow under the roof ’s shingles and into the structure’s interior areas.

 Icicles can be an initial sign of an ice dam, according to Travelers.com.
-To spot ice dams inside, “check for water stains or moisture in your attic or along the ceiling of the exterior walls of your house.
+To spot ice dams inside; check for water stains or moisture in your attic or along with the ceiling of the exterior walls of your house.
 Water stains or moisture may be an indication that an ice dam has formed and water has penetrated the roof membrane.”

 Removing an ice dam as soon as it is found is vital to help prevent damage to your property and can be done using heated cables, a roof shovel or calcium chloride ice melter.